-We have created a nanotechnology based cancer therapy that we believe is capable of delivering a 95% response rate to solid tumor cancer patients.
+We have created a nanotechnology based cancer therapy that we believe is capable of delivering a 95% response rate to patients of some solid tumor cancers.
 Why are we so confident?
-Because it’s already been done.
+Because it has already been done.

 A characteristic of the micro-environment in all solid tumors, and a primary driver of cancer therapy failures, is high tumor fluid pressure.
 As a tumor grows, high fluid pressure surrounds cancer cells and pushes anti-cancer agents toward the tumor’s periphery.